 Pick your path.
 Once you’ve homed in on your career goal, determine the degree you’ll need to reach it.
 You might be surprised to learn that you don’t need a degree — maybe you just need a certification or short-term training.
 If you think a degree will help you advance, find out how many credits you need and whether you have credits to transfer.

 Explore majors.
 You’re ready to dive deeper.
-To explore majors across all UW System campuses, visit the Major Mania website, uwhelp.wisconsin.edu/resources/major-mania, where you can search by career cluster or keywords.
+To explore majors across all UW System campuses, visit the Major Mania website, uwhelp.wisconsin.edu/find-your-uws/majors-by-campus/, where you can search by career cluster or keywords.
 Talk with current students, advisors, instructors or alumni about areas of study that interest you and apply to your career goals.
 Check out syllabi, coursework and textbooks associated with these majors.
 If possible, take a class in certain majors via a free online course platform such as edX or Coursera to get an idea about the subject matter.